 Canada is pretty famous for their maple syrup, and I like bacon and chicken – bam!
 I give you some really good spicy maple bacon chicken.

-These spicy maple bacon chicken drumsticks won’t last long because they are melt-in-your mouth good!
+Perfect for Game Day or dinner, these spicy maple bacon chicken drumsticks won’t last long because they are melt-in-your mouth good!
 A little maple glaze on the bacon and a kick of Tabasco make these drumsticks irresistible.
-You don't need anything special either.
-Grab that maple syrup you use for breakfast, and the Tabasco in the door of your fridge!

 This is a one pan meal like my Nachos for a Party.
 Which I make as dinner all the time!
 And a weeknight hit like my Ginger Thai Chicken Patties – Talk about having a happy crowd at the dinner table.